- Plays & Events

 Is this an environmentally conscious building?

-Yes, Studio Gang and Writers Theatre are pursuing U.S. Green Building Council LEED Gold certification for the new theatre center.
+Yes, Studio Gang and Writers Theatre has been awarded U.S. Green Building Council LEED Gold status for the new theatre center.

 What makes this a “green” building?

 Studio Gang Architects is known around the globe for their innovative approach to practical projects, and SGA’s designs embrace sustainability, artistic integrity, and human interaction.
 Many related strategies and systems have been woven into the building’s design, as follows: “green” landscaping and rooftops; the use of recycled, local and renewable building materials (including the re-use of the exterior bricks from the Woman’s Library Club in the interior of the new 250-seat theatre); water conservation; energy efficiency; and maximized use of public transportation, walking, and biking.

 How is the building accessible to patrons with disabilities?

 The new theatre center is in full compliance with the Americans with Disabilities Act (ADA), making the building accessible to all patrons.
 In addition to standard accessibility requirements (wheelchair seating areas in both theatre spaces, accessible elevator, ramps, restroom stalls, etc.), we has also installed a hearing loop induction system in both theatre spaces, which is among the first of its kind in Chicagoland theatres.
 Accessibility >

 Is there enough parking for the new theatre center?

 There are 348 free parking spaces within a two-minute walk of the theatre, and 607 spaces within three minutes.
 Plus, the Glencoe Metra train station that services downtown Chicago is within 300 feet of the new theatre center.